unobatbayar/trojan-horse/README.md

 # trojan-horse
-A simple mwalre that saves computer information to a USB file (Target device: macOS)
+A simple malware that saves computer information to a USB file (Target device: macOS)